addyosmani/backbone-fundamentals/README.md

 }
 ```

 ***Note:*** It's useful to remember that when making real requests to a web server in your unit tests, this has the potential to massively slow down the speed at which tests run (due to many factors including server latency).
-As this also introduces an external dependency that can (and should) be minimised in your unit testing, it is strongly recommended that you opt for spies to remove the need for a web server to be used here.
+As this also introduces an external dependency that can (and should) be minimized in your unit testing, it is strongly recommended that you opt for spies to remove the need for a web server to be used here.

 ##beforeEach and afterEach()